cryptellation/conductor/docs/conductor_feature_plan.md

       - Integration tests should be added to `dagger_test.go` with real public repositories and verify go.mod file updates.
       - No `go mod tidy` required - just update the single dependency.
   - 2.1.3 Implement a way to commit and push the change to a new branch using Dagger and the same image as 2.1.1
+    - Status: done
+    - Implementation clarifications (2024-12-19):
+      - Implement as a new method on the existing Dagger interface in `/pkg/adapters/dagger`.
+      - Function signature: `CommitAndPush(ctx context.Context, dir *dagger.Directory, modulePath, targetVersion string) (string, error)` where the return string is the branch name.
+No need to return the directory as it's not needed after commit/push.
+      - Branch naming: `conductor/update-<dependency>-<version>` (e.g., `conductor/update-github.com/test/dep-v1.1.0`).
+      - Commit message: `"fix(dependencies): update <dependency> to <version>"` (e.g., `"fix(dependencies): update github.com/test/dep to v1.1.0"`).
+      - Git author configuration should be added to the config file and config struct with structure:
+        ```yaml
+        git:
+          author:
+            name: "Conductor Bot"
+            email: "conductor@example.com"
+        ```
+      - Branch names should be sanitized to replace invalid characters (e.g., `/` and `.` become `-`).
+      - If a branch with the same name already exists, fail with an error (no retry or alternative naming).
+      - Use the same GitHub token for authentication as cloning.
+      - Push immediately after commit (no separate push step).
+      - Fail fast on any error without special handling (just return the error).
+      - Use the same `alpine/git` image as 2.1.1 for consistency.
+      - The function should log progress using the same logger as the rest of Conductor.
+      - The function should be called from the existing `fixModules` method in `conductor.go` after `UpdateGoDependency`.
+      - The `fixModules` method should stop at the first failure (no continuation after errors).
+      - Log the branch name that was created and commit/push success status.
+      - Unit tests should be added to `conductor_test.go` with mocks.
+      - Integration tests should be added to `dagger_test.go` with real public repositories and verify branch creation and push.
+      - The function should configure git user.name and user.email before committing using the config values.

 - **2.2.
 MR Creation Logic**
   - 2.2.1 Implement logic to create merge requests in affected repositories.